seanpm2001/seanpm2001/Remodels/2024/!OldVersions/README/English/USA/README.txt

 Nicknames (SEAN9000)
 Add title attribute to all images (WIP)
-Replace all Markdown style images with HTML style images (WIP) Fix section: Major project: SNU
-Fix section: Major project: Voice Synthesis
-Add a link to the segment file for each section
+Replace all Markdown style images with HTML style images (WIP) Add a link to the segment file for each section (WIP) Add icons for all social media services used
-Add note about geography interests
+Make non-bitmap version of MEDOS 4 logo
+Make use of video: confetti
+Make use of videos: GitHub weird behavior (2020) take 1 and take 2 Make use of image: Example/GitHub (social preview image) Make use of image: Memes/semicolons
+Make use of image: GitHub/Mona
 ```

 </details> <!-- End of current remodel goals section !-->